Katangese Gendarmerie: Rebellions and return to exile

-Later history (1967-present)
+Later history (1967–present)

-The straggling gendarmes who returned to Angola after the defeats in the Congo initially maintained hope of being able to fight for their return within a few years.
-Their designs were nevertheless disrupted by Tshombe's detention, the departure of many of their mercenary commanders, and the increasing strength of Mobutu.
-The gendarmes were instead deployed by the Portuguese government in the Eastern Military Zone where they were led by Nathaniel Mbumba and fought the Movimento Popular de Libertação de Angola (MPLA) and União Nacional para a Independência Total de Angola (UNITA) during the Angolan War of Independence.
-The Portuguese had high respect for the gendarme's abilities— they were called Fiéis or "the faithful".
+The straggling gendarmes who returned to Angola after the defeats in the Congo initially maintained the hope of fighting for their return within a few years.
+This plan was nevertheless disrupted by Tshombe's detention, the departure of many mercenary commanders, and the increasing strength of Mobutu.
+The gendarmes were instead deployed by the Portuguese government in the Eastern Military Zone, where they were led by Nathaniel Mbumba and fought the Movimento Popular de Libertação de Angola (MPLA) and União Nacional para a Independência Total de Angola (UNITA) during the Angolan War of Independence.
+The Portuguese had high respect for the gendarmes' abilities— they were called Fiéis or "the faithful".
 However, historian Pedro Aires Oliveira notes that the gendarmes cared more about fighting the Democratic Republic of the Congo than participating in the Angolan war and as a result were closely watched by the Portuguese authorities.
 1,130 ex-gendarmes were deployed at Gafaria, and a further 1,555 at Camissombo.
-Some of the gendarmes were also given bounties by the De Beers diamond company to disrupt smuggling operations in Angola.
+Some of the gendarmes were also given bounties by the De Beers diamond company for disrupting smuggling operations in Angola.

 Efforts began to formalize the presence of exiled gendarmes in Angola.
 In March 1968, the Fédération Nationale Congolaise was created to represent Katangese in exile.
 In June 1969, the Congolese National Liberation Front (FLNC) was founded.
 They were given further military training and in May 1971, many gendarmes began formally receiving compensation for fighting.
 Mbumba negotiated better conditions, training, and salaries for the soldiers in the early 1970s.
 In February 1971 they were formally made part of the Portuguese irregular forces.
 By 1974 there were an estimated 2,400 gendarmes in 16 companies.